 Irongist API Documentation

 The Irongist API allows you to interact with your encrypted database tables using simple HTTP requests.
 All values are automatically encrypted, indexed (when possible), and decrypted internally.
+This documentation covers everything you need to build secure applications quickly.

-Base URL
+Base URL & Authentication

 POST /api/{keyId}/{action}